Metarget/metarget/README.md

 Note:

-Currently, Metarget install kernels in 2 ways:
+Currently, Metarget installs kernels in 2 ways:

 1. apt
 2. if apt package is not available, download \*.deb remotely from Ubuntu and try to install